distributev/rundeck-prototype/README.md

 # Project Deliverables

-* Required project source code pushed to this github repository
+1. Required project source code pushed to this github repository
-* Document with detailed and clear steps how to achieve everything described in the below section called How Testing Will Be Done
+2. Document with detailed and clear steps how to achieve everything described in the below section called How Testing Will Be Done
-* rundeck-customization-guide document with separate paragraphs which explain the steps required (with screenshots) ** How to change the logo in rundeck user interface?
+3. rundeck-customizations-guide.md document with separate paragraphs which explain the steps required (with screenshots)
+  * How to change the logo in rundeck user interface?
-** How to customize the rundeck color scheme?
+  * How to customize the rundeck color scheme?
-** How to add new menu items in the rundeck menu bar?
+  * How to add new menu items in the rundeck menu bar?
 How to hide / remove menu items from the rundeck menu bar?
-** How to add new UI components in the rundeck user interface?
+  * How to add new UI components in the rundeck user interface?
 How to hide / remove UI components from the rundeck user interface?

 The existing mailmerger Java program is composed of 2 parts